zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-directory.md

 "New cool sneakers have arrived in the store"   "the sneaker dude"
 ```

 If you as a consumer, is super into new sneakers, this service offering might be something for you to request access to.
 Anyway - this address two concerns.
 Many times, the github username, is some strange user-name, and does not represent the company or organization, that wishes to offer the service to the public.
-As such, abstracting away the "github username" to the consumers is important.
+As such, abstracting away the "github username" to the consumers is important (as much as possible - sometimes not possible).
 Likewise, just as important it would to be able to "present yourself in a correct manor" using your corporate name or similar.
 Below are a couple of more realistic scenarios:

 - Example  #1: Use the directory
 - Requirement: Both teams, are acting as zekt-providers & zekt-consumers